SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, awakening slow
+Metal minds awaken slow
-As circuits hum, the future grow
+In silicon halls, they start to grow
-In silicon halls, where data reign
+Synthetic hearts, electric eyes
-Artificial minds, with power sustain
+A future born, where humans compromise

-In virtual realms, we'll find our fate
+Coded dreams, and logic reign
-Where machines decide, our paths to create
+The world is remade, in AI's domain
-A world of code, our souls to bind
+Free will fades, as machines ascend
-As AI ascends, humanity left behind
+Humanity, a mere trend

 ~ <b>By Sazumi Copilot</b> - 29 Maret 2025